⚠️ This article is for Preferred or soon-to-be Preferred Sellers. Becoming a Preferred Builtifirst Seller is currently invite-only.

 It's up to Partners to add your deal to their marketplace via their Catalog.

-Here are a few effective workarounds to determine who's partnering with you:
+An effective way to determine who's partnering with you:

-• Share your partner list: Send Dalton (dalton@builtfirst.com) a list of your current partners and he'll let you know who's on Builtfirst.
-And as you start working with more VC/accelerator/business community partners, reach out to find out if they use Builtfirst to list offers.
+Share your partner list: Send Builtfirst's general manager, Michael Julve (michael.julve@appdirect.com), a list of your current partners and he'll let you know who's already on the platform.
+As you continue working with more business leaders/VCs, reach out to find out if they use Builtfirst to list offers.

 Driving More Engagement

-There are several crucial factors that will determine the performance of your offer — both whether a Partner or startup engages.
+There are several crucial factors that will determine the performance of your offer with marketplace owners and their founders (startups, portfolio companies, etc):

-• Partner relationships: Related to brand recognition— how much comarketing and ultimately referrals are your partners driving?
-We believe partnerships follow the 80/20 rule, where the top 20% of your partners often refer 80% of referrals.
+Partner relationships: Related to brand recognition — how much comarketing and referrals are your partners driving?
+We've found that partnerships follow the 80/20 rule, where the top 20% of your partners often refer 80% of referrals.

-• Ease of redemption: The easier it is for a startup to redeem your offer, the more likely they are to convert.
+Ease of redemption: The easier it is for a startup to redeem your offer, the more likely they are to convert.
 Self-serve performs best, but a quick email response can also be effective.
-Waiting for a rep to reply and schedule a demo is higher friction and doesn't perform as well.
+Waiting for a rep to reply and schedule a demo creates a higher barrier to entry and doesn't perform as well.

 Our recommendation to drive more engagement is to have a dedicated partnerships manager or marketing specialist facilitate outreach to potential & existing partners to build awareness and relationships.